 Is sinkhole insurance worth it?

 If you own a home in a high-risk sinkhole area, sinkhole insurance could be something to consider.
 Without sinkhole insurance, you would have to pay out of pocket to repair or rebuild your home.
-Remember that most homeowners insurance policies do not cover sinkhole claims.
+Remember that most homeowners insurance companies do not cover sinkhole claims.

 Although researchers believe a catastrophic sinkhole has a one in 100 chance of occurring in any year, you may still be affected by smaller sinkholes in your area.
-To decide if your home needs this type of insurance, some factors to think about are your location and the history of sinkholes in the areas surrounding you, as well as any irregular weather patterns like heavy rain or flooding or manmade changes near you that could accelerate the creation of a sinkhole.
-You may consider consulting insurance professionals in the area to see if supplementary sinkhole insurance is recommended for your property.
+To decide if your home needs this type of insurance, some factors to think about are:

 If you decide to purchase sinkhole insurance, you will likely have to pay a sinkhole deductible if you file a claim.
 The deductible is usually a percentage of the policy’s dwelling limit.
 For instance, in Florida, homeowners can choose a 1, 2, 5 or 10 percent deductible for their sinkhole insurance.